dohliam/stream2chromecast/README.md

 Configuration

+    - set the preferred transcoder (if both ffmpeg and avconv are installed)

+        stream2chromecast.py -set_transcoder <transcoder command>

+    The transcoder command value mst be one of ffmpeg or avconv

     - set the transcoding quality preset and bitrate

         stream2chromecast.py -set_transcode_quality <preset> <bitrate>

-        Note: The preset value must be one of:- ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo The bitrate must be an integer (optionally ending with k) e.g. 2000k
+    The preset value must be one of:- ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo The bitrate must be an integer (optionally ending with k) e.g. 2000k

     - reset the transcoding quality and bitrate to defaults:- stream2chromecast.py -reset_transcode_quality